TAC PEOPLE’S RIDE - 2025 ENTRIES NOW OPEN

 How many jerseys are awarded in the Cadel Evans Great Ocean Road Race?

-There are 10 jerseys awarded throughout the Cadel Evans Great Ocean Road Race.
+There are three jerseys awarded throughout each of the Cadel Evans Great Ocean Road Races.

-The Visit Victoria King and Queen of the Mountain Jersey is awarded to the KOM and QOM classification winner, and in 2023, Taco van der Hoorn of Intermarché–Circus–Wanty won the Men’s, and Loes Adegeest of FDJ-Suez won the Women’s.
+The Shimano King and Queen of the Mountain Jerseys are awarded to the KOM and QOM classification winners, and in 2024, Zac Marriage of Team Bridelane won the men’s, and Cecilie Uttrup Ludwig won the women’s.

 Trophies are also awarded to the podium finishers at a presentation at the conclusion of each race.